raffll/yampt/README.md

 ```
 yampt.exe --convert -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```
-### If you want to add dialog topic names to not converted INFO strings (not found in dictionary) just add -a switch
+### If you want to add dialog topic names to not converted INFO strings

+Just add -a switch:
 ```
 yampt.exe --convert -a -f "C:\path\to\Plugin.esp" -d "NATIVE.xml"
 ```